-This 40-hour course will be provided by videoconference using software that allows for a high degree of interaction and provides breakout rooms.
-This course will not be taught as a passive webinar.
+This 40-hour course is provided by videoconference using software that allows for a high degree of interaction and provides breakout rooms.
+This course is not taught as a passive webinar.
 Participants are expected to actively engage in class discussions, individual exercises and group exercises.

-Each day will run from 10:30am to 5:30pm eastern standard time, which short breaks in the morning and afternoon, and a slightly longer break for lunch.
-Download the course syllabus, which provides a day by day breakdown of subject matter and learning activities.
+Each instructional day runs from 10:30am to 5:30pm eastern standard time, which short breaks in the morning and afternoon, and a slightly longer break for lunch.
+Download the 2021 course syllabus, which provides a day-by-day breakdown of subject matter and learning activities.

-Certificates of completion will be provided to participants who attend all instructional days and successfully accomplish two key course requirements, demonstrating their understanding of the arbitration legislation of their jurisdiction, completing all writing exercises, and participating in a mock arbitration.
+Certificates of completion are provided to participants who attend all instructional days and successfully accomplish the course requirements, including demonstrating their understanding of the arbitration legislation of their jurisdiction and writing an arbitration award.

-The National Family Law Arbitration Course is accredited by the Law Society of British Columbia as providing 40 hours of training in family law arbitration, and the pre-course program on the basics of psychology for family law lawyers is accredited for six hours of parenting coordination training.
+The 2021 National Family Law Arbitration Course was accredited by the Law Society of British Columbia as providing 40 hours of training in family law arbitration, and the pre-course program on the basics of psychology for family law lawyers is accredited for six hours of parenting coordination training.

-The course is approved by the Family Dispute Resolution Institute of Ontario and satisfies the course requirements for those seeking their FDRIO FDRP-Arb certification.
+The 2021 course was approved by the Family Dispute Resolution Institute of Ontario and satisfies the course requirements for those seeking their FDRIO FDRP-Arb certification.